Actyx/Actyx/web/developer.actyx.com/blog/2021-03-19-manage-snapshot-sizes.md

 One case that requires special care is if the size of a snapshot exceeds `128MB`.
 If it does happen, the Pond will let you know by throwing the message `Cxn error: Max payload size exceeded` at you.
 While it is uncommon for fishes to grow that large, there are cases in which it might be required.
 In any case, you should consider the state's estimated size over time in your designs as not to be caught off guard.

-TODO: describe how to measure snap size in code, remove DB references

 In development, you can easily review the sizes of existing snapshots by hooking into the `deserializeState` function and logging the it:

 ```js